The Coaching Feedback Loop: How to Read a System’s Response and Adjust in Real Time

 • Side conversations starting or stopping

-• Speed and rhythm of interaction
+• Changes in the speed and rhythm of interaction

-Positive vs. Defensive Feedback
+Positive vs Defensive Feedback

 When to Push, Pause, or Pivot

-Case Study: Turning Resistance into Momentum
+Case Study: Turning Defensive Feedback into Momentum

-Rather than pushing harder, the coach paused and mirrored what she saw: “Every time we get close to talking about us, we turn to talking about them.
+“Every time we get close to talking about us, we turn to talking about them.
 What’s happening there?”

 Integrating Spiral Dynamics into Feedback Loop Literacy